-The broad aims of the course are to ensure that that you will gain a systemic understanding of new development and application, and the capacity to analyse, assess and recommend high level strategies for materials, structures and methods for modern engineering technologies.
+In addition to the broad aims of the course, the specific qualities built into the curriculum ensure that Architectural Engineering students will gain a systemic understanding of new development and application, and the capacity to analyse, assess and recommend high level strategies for materials, structures and methods.
+The specific objectives of this course, therefore, are to provide students with the skills and knowledge of key subject areas that relate to sustainability at operational, tactical and strategic levels for modern building technologies.